black-scythe0/Exp-aarch64-asm/README.md

 for more info check sys.info;)

-now let's write our first program in assmebly
+now let's write our first program in assmebly.

-aim: to make our program exit with exitcode 0.